 If you achieve a pass grade for your assignment, you will gain 13 SCQF points at Level 8.

 Part 2 - Reflection on Professional Practice (2,000 words);

 Part 3 – Portfolio (An appendix of relevant documents)

 Delegates are provided with assignment guidance and framework.

 This is a training programme for anyone who wants to establish a Nurture group, or for practitioners who work with children with behavioural, emotional and/or social and developmental needs.
 It is also useful for educators who are looking to instil a ‘nurturing’ ethos within an educational setting.

 The course is credit rated by the Scottish Credit Qualifications Framework (SCQF); delegates who complete the training and pass the final assignment will gain 13 SCQF points.at Level 8.

 The pace was excellent.
 There was a good balance of knowledge, theory and practical examples.

-Considering our training was delivered online over Zoom, I found it very informative and [the] content very thoroughly covered at an appropriate pace.
+I found it very informative and [the] content very thoroughly covered at an appropriate pace.
 Our trainer was very knowledgeable and answered all our questions, as well as allowing for group discussion.
 It has really motivated me, and I feel much more ready to take on my new role as a nurture teacher.